 Is there the possibility you'll be offered a salary trade-off?

-When negotiating for an increase in your salary, it’s important to bare in mind that there may be potential trade-offs offered to you.
+When negotiating for an increase in your salary, it’s important to bear in mind that there may be potential trade-offs offered to you.
 In some cases, when an employer is faced with this discussion they may offer a top line salary.

 However, the higher the salary the more you need to be mindful that it might mean that you lose out on the benefit of a bonus.
 If you are faced with a salary trade-off, you should make sure you ask your employer to outline what is expected of you in order to maintain your performance to receive and maintain your usual bonus.